 In the first segment of this two-part series discussing the reasons behind the success or failure of food trends – we will examine why some food trends thrive through the ages.

-fashionSideOn the topic of the lifespan of a food trend, David Sax, author of The Tastemakers: Why We’re Crazy for Cupcakes but Fed Up with Fondue, helps to decipher thisfashionside inquiry by sharing, “The trends that last are easily replicable – not too technical or expensive.
+fashionSideOn the topic of the lifespan of a food trend, David Sax, author of The Tastemakers: Why We’re Crazy for Cupcakes but Fed Up with Fondue, helps to decipher this inquiry by sharing, “The trends that last are easily replicable – not too technical or expensive.
 They fit in, in different ways.
 It’s not just something that’s one specific dish, eaten one way.
 It’s something that can work for desserts, for cocktails, for a main course; for high-end and for low-end.
 Think about the extra-virgin olive oil trend of the ’90s.
 That’s no longer trendy; no one’s really bragging about using extra-virgin olive oil anymore.
 It’s just the default oil.
 We absorb it and move on.”

 It’s Something New and Different